Trovemaster/TROVE/docs/source/quantumnumbers.rst

+where the designation of the columns is as follows

   - Col 1: ``G_tot`` is the total symmetry of a ro-vibrational state;
   - Col 2: ``n`` is the counting number of the energy;